Blurred lines: Trump’s UN choice and her coal magnate spouse

 His response ended with the breezy auto-tag from his cellphone: “Sent from my iPhone powered by coal!”

+In a statement Monday, the State Department said Joseph Craft had been copied in on the EPA response to his ambassador wife after her Great Lakes discussion with Pruitt because he “had played a role in facilitating the exchange.”
+The statement did not elaborate, or say why his help was needed arranging a discussion between two government officials.
+“However, he does not play a role in official U.S. government business,” the State Department said.

+Kelly Craft has fully complied with her ethics agreement as ambassador to Canada, the statement said.

-Kelly Craft acknowledged but did not immediately respond to a request for an explanation and comment.
-EPA spokesman Michael Abboud noted only that Craft had separately responded to the 2017 email a few hours after her husband.
+EPA spokesman Michael Abboud noted that Kelly Craft separately responded to the email, a few hours after her husband.

 The Sierra Club obtained the emails under the federal Freedom of Information Act and provided them to The Associated Press.

-Note: This story has corrected the spelling of Sierra Club official Perera.